eramoss/CodeBlocks-Config-theme/README.md

 ## manually

-just copy the content of file `dark.conf` inside of default.conf of CodeBlocks configs at section
+just copy the content between tag `editor` of file `dark.conf` inside of default.conf of CodeBlocks configs at section

 ```XML